Accessing remote Learning at home

 Ending a meeting in Teams

 A number of you have reported that if you click the red telephone symbol that says “leave” (see above) it takes you out of the meeting but the pupils can still stay in there.
 If, instead, you hover the mouse just to the side of “leave” you will get a dropdown menu which includes “end meeting”.
 This will end the meeting for everyone.

 Alternatively, in some versions of Teams, you will find this under the ellipsis on your toolbar.

 Year 7 Diploma

 This year we are launching a new initiative, called the “Year 7 Diploma”.
 This rewards and encourages strong academic performance, extra-curricular engagement and contribution to the local/global community.
 Click HERE for further information.

 Extra Curricular Clubs

 At Hall Green School we offer a wide range of extra-curricular clubs.
-At times clubs may have to be cancelled at short notice.
-This may be due to weather conditions or staff absence.
-We intend to inform parents of any cancelled clubs via email.
-Please could parents ensure the school has an up to date email address.
+At times clubs may have to be cancelled at short notice an this may be due to weather conditions, staff absence or other unforeseen circumstances.
+Parents may be contacted regarding cancellations, but please be aware this may not always be possible.
+If you are unsure, please contact the school office.

 At Hall Green School, we strive to get the best results for our pupils.
 This includes preparing you for your examinations so that you can successfully move onto bigger and better things!
 The awarding bodies set a strict criteria which must be followed by all pupils for the conduct of examinations and all coursework/controlled assessment.
 Pupils, should therefore pay particular attention to the Important Exam Notices and any notices in or around examination rooms.